grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

      structuredConfig:
        auth:
          type: trust
-       # The federation-frontend doesn't handle authentication and authorization.
-Disabling multitenancy means the federation-frontend will not require the X-Scope-OrgID header.
+       # The federation-frontend doesn't handle authentication or authorization.
+Disabling multitenancy means the federation-frontend doesn't require the X-Scope-OrgID header.
-       # With disabled multitenant the federation-frontend will use the authn/z material from the proxy_targets configuration.
+       # With disabled multitenancy, the federation-frontend uses the authn/z material from the proxy_targets configuration.
        # For a complete list of configuration options, refer to the configuration reference at https://grafana.com/docs/enterprise-metrics/<GEM_VERSION>/config/reference/#federation.
        multitenancy_enabled: false
        federation: